A beautiful terraced town house resting in Pwllheli followed around by views of the sea, the Cambrian Coast and beyond.

 Opposite the beach, and styled for friends and families, this retreat makes a refreshing getaway for all to enjoy whatever the time of year.

-Upon entering, you will arrive at a double bedroom laced with charm and elegance, warmly accessorized from start to finish.
+Upon entering, you will arrive in a hall with a twin bedroom on the right, at the end of hall a double bedroom laced with charm and elegance, warmly accessorized from start to finish.

 Close by, a ground floor shower room is all that you need to get ready at ease.

 A sitting room with a double bed-settee is ideal for children and has access to the rear patio and garden so they can wander outside for some fresh air in the afternoon.

 Take the stairs and you will arrive at a living area which is a wonderful and homely place to socialise or simply enjoy the peace and quiet.